richardhapb/lspdock/README.md

 # Path on the host machine
 local_path = "/Users/richard/dev/project"

-# Executable for the LSP server
+# Executable for the LSP server (this will be overwritten if the --exec arg is passed)
 executable = "pyright-langserver"

 # Pattern to determine if Docker should be used
 pattern = "/usr/src/app"

-# Optional (default is false): Controls PID handling for LSP servers that track client processes
+# Optional: Controls PID handling for LSP servers that track client processes
-# Set to true if your LSP server auto-terminates when it can't detect the client process
+# List here your LSP server if it auto-terminates when it can't detect the client process
-# For example: true for Pyright, false for Ruff LSP
+# For example: pyright-langserver, false for anything else
 # The LSPs based on vscode-languageserver-node require this patch because of this implementation: https://github.com/microsoft/vscode-languageserver-node/blob/df56e720c01c6e2d7873733807418f6ce33187ad/server/src/node/main.ts#L80-L106
-patch_pid = true
+patch_pid = ["pyright-langserver"]

 # Optional: Log level; default is info
 log_level = "debug"